 DEP Access Permit

 A DEP Access Permit is required on all City-owned recreational lands that are posted with “Entry by Permit” signs.
 City-owned lands that are immediately adjacent to reservoirs and open for recreation also require a DEP Access Permit.
-It is important that all recreational users verify the designated uses of City-owned lands by using our Recreation Area Maps.
+You can verify the designated uses of City-owned lands by using our Recreation Area Maps.
 You can also familiarize yourself with the various types of Watershed Recreation Signs that you may see posted.

-You can use our Access Permit System to apply for, renew, or update an Access Permit.
+You can use our Access Permit System to apply for, renew, or update a DEP Access Permit.
 Children under 16 do not need an Access Permit if they are accompanied by a permit holder over the age of 18.
 Permits are valid for five years.

 Non-US/Canadian citizens, minors, or those without an e-mail address, should print and fill out the paper application.
 Minors from 12–18 that would like to use City lands without the presence of an adult will need a signature from a parent or guardian.

 If you already have a DEP Access Permit and your information changes, you can update it using the Access Permit System or fill out the form.

 A Guest Pass is required for any person over 16 years of age who will temporarily be using Water Supply lands that require a DEP Access Permit.
 When using Water Supply lands, the guest must be accompanied by an Access Permit holder over 18 years of age at all times.
 A Guest Pass is valid for 7 consecutive days.

 To obtain a guest pass, download the Guest Past Application Form, fill it in, and carry it with you while recreating in areas that require a DEP Access Permit.